 - Shorter waiting time.
 Patients with a designated living donor can bypass the United Network for Organ Sharing (UNOS) waiting list for organs, which is an average five to seven years in New York State.
 By shortening your waiting time for an organ, our doctors can prevent potential complications, further health deterioration, and possibly death.

 - Immediate kidney function.
 Studies have shown that patients who undergo deceased-donor kidney transplant are more likely to have delayed kidney function (a “sleepy kidney”) than those who undergo living donor transplant.
-This delayed kidney function means patients may need to continue dialysis for several weeks after the surgery.
+This delayed kidney function means patients may need to continue dialysis for some amount of time (usually days to weeks) after the surgery.